How to Give Your AI Offline Access to Wikipedia

 InnerZero has a feature that helps: knowledge packs.
 They're offline Wikipedia databases that give the AI real facts to reference.

-What knowledge packs are
+What are knowledge packs?

 A knowledge pack is a local database containing articles from Wikipedia.
 When you ask InnerZero a factual question, it searches the knowledge pack first, finds relevant articles, and includes that information in its response.